biolab/orange3-educational/doc/widgets/gradientdescent.rst

 Example
 -------

 In Orange we connected *File* widget with *Iris* data set to *Gradient Descent* widget.
+Iris data set has discrete class so *Logistic regression* will be used this time.
 We connected outputs of the widget to *Predictions* widget to see how data are classified and *Data Table* widget where we inspect coefficients of logistic regression.

 .. figure:: images/gradient-descent-flow.png